karsschumi/stringreplacer/Readme.md

 # About the Project

-This Project will build and api and a backend in Amazon WebServices (AWS) cloud which which can find and replace certain strings.
+This Project will build and public rest api and a backend in Amazon WebServices (AWS) cloud which which can find and replace certain strings.
 ex:
 Example input: “We really like the new security features of Google Cloud” Expected output: “We really like the new security features of Google© Cloud”